 View more: Magento Google Enhanced Ecommerce Tracking - Scommerce Mage

-Step 2: Add Widgets To Your Dashboard
+Step 2: Add Widgets To Your e-commerce Dashboard

-What you've got now are going to be pretty basic, either completely blank or featuring common KPIs.
+What you've got now is going to be pretty basic, either completely blank or featuring common KPIs.
 From here, you'll start adding widgets and customizing the layout of your dashboard.
 There are six sorts of widgets that Google Analytics offers:

 Metric: Straight to the purpose, this widget displays text values for the metric being tracked.